 Magnificently Neat Perms For Short Hair

-Finding a hairstyle that can make you look good at any time of the day is tough.
-Most of the time it involves cutting your hair short.
-While not all girls ready to sacrifice their locks for convenience.
+Finding a hairstyle that can make you look good always is tough.
+Most of the time, it involves cutting your hair short.
+At the same time, not all girls are ready to sacrifice their locks for convenience.
 Others are looking for ways to kill two birds with one stone.
-We came up with 10 perms for short hair that can help you look great for weeks without too many touch ups, brushing, and styling.
+We came up with 23 perms for short hair that can help you look great for weeks without too many touch-ups, brushing, and styling.

-If you have a medium length bob, then you can make a long perm.
+If you have a medium-length bob, you can make a long perm.
 The curls shouldn’t be too tight to stretch the hair a little out.
-The tighter you make the curls, the shorter your hair will look.
+The tighter you make the curls; the shorter your hair will look.
 So it’s up to you to choose the length.

-Perms look perfect when they are arranged in a pixie.
-In order to achieve such a perm, you’ll need to grow your hair to the size of a bob.
-The perm rods will lift the locks up and create a pixie.
+Short hair perms look perfect when they are arranged in a pixie.
+To achieve such a perm, you’ll need to grow your hair to the size of a bob.
+Then, the perm rods will lift the locks and create a pixie.
 Don’t forget the appealing bangs too!

 3. Go down